vedph/pythia/docs/sql.md

 (4) is the `SELECT` which brings into `r` data from the CTE corresponding to the left pair.
 (5a) is the case of "simple" `txtExpr` (handled by `pair` exit in context `txtExpr` of type different from `teLocation`); left is connected to right via a logical operator or bracket.
 The logical operator becomes a SQL operator, and the bracket becomes a SQL bracket.
 This is handled by a terminal handler for any operator which is not a `locop`.
 (5b) is the case of location expression, where left is connected to right via a `locop`.
 In this case, we must select from s-left and `INNER JOIN` it with a subquery drawing data from s-right.
 As other locop's might follow, we cannot close the subquery immediately; rather, we must save its close code, because the next locop will nest inside this one with another (5b) (=another `INNER JOIN`).
 So, this is handled by a terminal handler for any `locop` operator.
 This should emit the code for (5b), and save it under a key corresponding to the `teLocation` being the parent of this `locop`.
+(5c) is the case of a negative location expression.
+This is like 5b, but we cannot just use a JOIN because this would include also spans from other documents.
+We rather use a subquery.
 (6) whenever we exit a `teLocation`, we emit its closing code by getting it from a dictionary (where it was saved by 5b above), using `teLocation` as the key.
-The composite name of the subquery (`s1_s2`) is not referenced from other parts of the SQL code, but is required by the SQL syntax.
 A corner case is when exiting a `teLocation` which is child of another one having `locop` as its operator, e.g.:

 ![a before b before c](img/a_before_b_before_c.png)